 Anticoli Corrado is a town of less than a thousand inhabitants, located on the top of a hill overlooking the lower valley of the Aniene (Anio in Latin), a river called Teverone in the past, because it joined the River Tiber (It.
-Tevere) near Ponte Milvio.
+Tevere) near Ponte Salario.

 Anticoli became known in the XIXth century because its young inhabitants used to pose as models for the community of artists living near Piazza di Spagna.
 Some artists eventually went to see the birthplace of their models and found Anticoli a very picturesque site to the point of living there for some time.
 The town attracted artists until World War II.
-Anticoli and some of the neighbouring towns shown in this section were portrayed in many paintings.
+Anticoli and some of the neighbouring towns shown in this section were depicted in many paintings.

 (left) The River Aniene at Vicovaro; (right) an old Roman bridge crossing the Aniene near Anticoli Corrado